 Any questions regarding on-site wastewater septic system permitting, inspections, or license transferring can be answered by emailing Publicworks.

-If you reside in the city limits of Oak Ridge, then you would need to contact them.
-They are the only City in Kaufman County that are Authorized Agents.
-All others residing in City Limits and have a septic question will be handled by Development Services.
+If you reside in the city limits of Oak Ridge or Terrell, then you would need to contact them.
+These two cities in Kaufman County are Authorized Agents.
+All other City Limits will be handled by Development Services.

 Nuisance complaints: firstname.lastname@example.org

 The district attorney analyzes and gathers evidence to determine if there are grounds for criminal prosecution of cases within their districts and presents cases at trial.